MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-localpoliciessecurityoptions.md

 <!--/RegistryMapped-->
 <!--SupportedValues-->
 Valid values:
-- 0 - disabled
+- 0 - disabled.
-- 1 - enabled (a user isn't required to press CTRL+ALT+DEL to sign in)
+- 1 - enabled (a user isn't required to press CTRL+ALT+DEL to sign in).

 <!--/SupportedValues-->
 <!--/Policy-->